Some people come into our lives and we can’t

 Then one day, just before the class ten board exams a friend informed me that N.P. was no more.
 He went on a vacation to Goa with his family to celebrate Christmas and drowned at the beaches on 25 December.
 His family found his body the next day.

-did, always will.
-I wish I could tell him how good it was to have him as a
+I miss him, always did, always will.
+I wish I could tell him how good it was to have him as a friend.
+But by now he probably knows.

 Flipping through the pages of the old school yearbook brought back memories of him.